Wallaroo to Port Wakefield

 09082014 (12)The locals, descendants of those miners, are proud of their Cornish heritage, holding annual Cornish events and festivals.
 The largest of which Kernewek (Cornish) Lowender Festival.

-In overcast conditions with no wind the riding was pleasant, however, there was plenty of Saturday morning traffic with next to no verge.
+In overcast conditions with no wind, the riding was pleasant, however, there was plenty of Saturday morning traffic with next to no verge.
 I have to keep my mind on the job.
 I pass through farmland under cultivation with more stone ruins, some of these buildings appear more intricate in design and construction than those I saw on the Eyre Peninsula.

-Down on the flats just out of Port Wakefield you could be forgiven for thinking that you are back out on the Nullarbor; flat, treeless swamp country.
+Down on the flats just out of Port Wakefield, you could be forgiven for thinking that you are back out on the Nullarbor; flat, treeless swamp country.

 09082014 (14)“You looking for your birds?”

-“Yeah and I dropped the bloody phone.”
+“Yeah, and I dropped the bloody phone.”

-09082014 (6)I was surprised when I saw written on a chalk board out front of the Port Wakefield Bakery ‘Raisin toast & Tea $5.00’.
+09082014 (6)I was surprised when I saw written on a chalkboard out front of the Port Wakefield Bakery ‘Raisin toast & Tea $5.00’.
 I actually told the shop assistant that as well as riding my bicycle I was conducting The Great Australian Raisin Toast Survey of 2014.
 Thus far Anchors Cafe, at Middleton Beach in Albany, Western Australia had produced the best product.

 After finishing my tea and, toast which was really quite good, the shop assistant asked me quite seriously “Well how do we rate?”

-09082014 (3)I answered “Unofficially, your right up there.”
+09082014 (3)I answered, “Unofficially, you’re right up there.”

 He seemed pleased with that and thanked me for stopping by.